Product page SEO is the practice of optimizing your e-commerce product pages to rank higher in search engine results and generate more sales.

 - Short and descriptive without unnecessary characters

 - Use “-” to separate the different parts of the URL

 - Use only lowercase characters

-- Avoid using stop words like “a,” “an,” and “the.”, in the URL.
+- Avoid using stop words like “a,” “an,” and “the.” in the URL.

-Here is an example of an SEO optimized product URL:
+Here is an example of an SEO-optimized product URL:

-If you are up to the job, then make sure that for each product page you change the URL, you add a 301 Redirection so that the old URL is redirected to the new URL.
+If you are up to the job, then make sure that for each product URL, you add a 301 Redirection so that the old URL is redirected to the new URL.
 Read this article for more details on how to do the redirections.

 How do you combine product names and keywords in the title?

 The first step is to refer to the results of your keyword research.
 Having a clear idea of what search terms people type in the Google search box is essential.

-Let’s say that you are selling shoes and you know from the keyword research that people search for “men’s running shoes.”
+Let’s say that you are selling shoes, and you know from the keyword research that people search for “men’s running shoes.”
 Your first action is to optimize your category page for that term.
 It’s a general term and a great candidate for category optimization.